printed circuit board

 I usually start out by soldering the smallest packages first.
 If the board gets too crammed up, the smallest footprints can be hard to reach from a proper angle.

 After the solder works, the PCB is cluttered with flux.
-It needs to be thoroughly cleaned, and for that I use Isopropyl Alcohol (IPA) and a baby toothbrush.
+Therefore it needs to be thoroughly cleaned, and for that I use Isopropyl Alcohol (IPA) and a baby toothbrush.

 Note that you should use the high quality type of IPA specifically intended for use on electronics, not the cheap one you get from a hardware store.